Godswilly/Web-Scraper/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](https://github.com/Godswilly/Web-Scraper/issues).

 ## 👍 Show your support

-Give a ⭐️ if you like this project!
+Give and ⭐️ if you like this project!

 ## 📝 Acknowledgements